-I love my arepas stuffed with melty mozzarella cheese.
+I love my arepas stuffed with cheese.
 It’s simple yet very satisfying.
 Beans, shredded meat, and tuna could also be stuffed in the arepa.
 Some like it with just butter.
+As you can see they are very versatile.
 However you choose to enjoy your arepas they are sure to be delicious!

 How to Make Arepas

 Follow the instructions on the back of the package.
+Don’t forget the sugar!
 Mix until you have a smooth dough.
-Shape the dough into equal sized balls you should have between 8-10 depending on how big you make them.
+Shape the dough into 8 equal sized balls.
 You can use a tortilla press to flatten these but I didn’t feel like getting mine out.
 So what I did was put it between two sheets of plastic from a ziploc bag.
-Then I used a heavy cast iron skillet to flatten them.
+Then I used a heavy pot to flatten them.
 Don’t flatten them super thin because we have to open them later to stuff them.
 If they’re super thin it will be difficult to open them without them breaking.

 I really hope you have enjoyed this post on how to make arepas.
 Arepas have become one of my favorite things to make in 2018.
 My husband and I really enjoy them!
 I hope you will too!
 If you like these arepas you may also like my post on how to make gorditas.
 Thank you so much for reading!
 Until next time!
 Besos!